pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/ecosystem/tokenSpecifications.md

 ## FLUX
 A **NON-FIXED** supply token that serves as the base currency of the Datamine DeFi ecosystem.
 FLUX features linear and predictable deflation through a burning mechanism.

+## ArbiFLUX
+Operating on Arbitrum (Layer 2), ArbiFLUX is created by locking FLUX.
+It offers lower transaction costs and faster processing, and can be burned to boost minting rewards on Layer 2, or locked to create LOCK.

+## LOCK
+Our newest token, LOCK enhances stability by contributing to a permanent liquidity pool.
+It is minted by locking ArbiFLUX.
+Burning LOCK redirects value to the liquidity pool, ensuring long-term stability.

 ## Validator (Mint Start/Stop)
 To generate FLUX tokens, you must start a validator by locking your Datamine (DAM) tokens.
 A validator generates approximately 0.00000001 FLUX per 1 DAM per Ethereum block (roughly every 13 seconds).